 She had lost her mother to AIDS; her father was very sick with AIDS when he brought his two daughters to our childrens homes in Chennai.
 Just a couple of years ago, Surya’s father also died from AIDS.
 Phileena and I were in Chennai at the time and spent as much time as we could with Surya and her older sister.
 During that time of grieving and mourning with them, my love for these two young girls deepened.

-I imagine her now, full of health and life in the loving arms of God.
+I imagine her now, full of health and life in the loving arms of her Divine Parent.
 I imagine her now, surrounded by the countless other children whose lives have been tragically cut short.
-I imagine her now, reunited with Esther Noel, Ragini, Abraham, Baby Sarah, Prema and the other children from her childrens home who have also gone to be with the Father.
+I imagine her now, reunited with Esther Noel, Ragini, Abraham, Baby Sarah, Prema and the other children from her childrens home who have also gone to be in the eternal embrace of Love.

 Today there is a small, white-washed concrete cross that bears her name.
 It rests with her remains in a graveyard in Chennai, India, surrounded by her brothers and sisters, other children who we have had the honor of loving.